 Today I talk about the 3 ingredients and skincare to care for the skin when you are in your 30s.
 If you are wondering which cream to use from thirty, beyond brands, you should look at the ingredients and active ingredients of the products.
 Stick with the names of the basic ingredients that the skin needs at this age and then you will know what creams you should look for.
 You can choose the ones that suit you best depending on price, availability or taste.
-And don’t worry, I also leave you my favorite products for each ingredient in case you don’t feel like researching 😉
+And don’t worry, I also leave you my favourite products for each ingredient in case you don’t feel like researching 😉

 - Ingredients to care for the skin at 30: